macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 97: July 7, 2019

+**Today's Progress**: #R5D97 Day started with #Ruby coding practice: @ #Codewars:"Playing with cubes I", "The Least and the Greatest, part 2".
+Day trip with the family to a beautiful mountain camp. #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 587 @ Codewars, 41728 @ Hackerrank 63415 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 96: July 6, 2019

 **Today's Progress**: #R5D96 Relax at the beach day.
 Evening practice with:@ #Codewars:"Filter Array by Regex", " Array Rejection!" #100DaysOfCode #javascript #React #freeCodeCamp #microverse